Why climate mitigation is critical to protect health

 • Shifting to more sustainable, plant-based food production and consumption systems in countries with high-calorie diets and animal-sourced food can help improve health and reduce deaths from diet-related health risks.

-There are some examples from around the world of how mitigation actions have delivered climate and health benefits – from how adopting renewable energy at scale in the US has helped improve air quality and avoid premature deaths, to how increasing access to healthcare services in Indonesia has helped protect forests from illegal logging.
+There are some climate change mitigation examples from around the world that have delivered health co-benefits – from how adopting renewable energy at scale in the US has helped improve air quality and avoid premature deaths, to how increasing access to healthcare services in Indonesia has helped protect forests from illegal logging.

 However, further evidence of the impact of climate mitigation actions on greenhouse gas emissions and health is needed to inform future progress.